Bowhead whale: Predation

 In 1978 the International Whaling Commission (IWC) introduced a hunting strike quota for the Bering-Chukchi-Beaufort Sea (BCB) bowhead.
 The quota has remained at 67 strikes per year since 1998 and represents about 0.5 percent of BCB population.
 The population of bowheads in West Greenland and Canada is estimated to be 6,000 and rising, and hunts in this are minimal (<0.001 percent).
 Both stocks are rising, and the indigenous hunts seem to be self-sustaining.

-Killer whales are also known predators.
-There is no consensus on the number of deaths by killer whales.
-Bowheads seek the ice and shallow waters' safety when threatened by killer whales.
-The Inuit have a traditional word for this behavior to give historical context that this is not a new phenomenon.
-Global warming is increasing the frequency that killer whales are observed in the far north.
-A once-rare event, killer whales are now seen more frequently.
+Orca are also known predators.
+There is no consensus on the number of deaths by orca.
+Bowheads seek the ice and shallow waters' safety when threatened by orca.
+Inuit have a traditional word for this behavior to give historical context that this is not a new phenomenon.
+Global warming is increasing the frequency that orca are observed in the far north.
+A once-rare event, orca are now seen more frequently.

 There are no reports of attacks on bowheads by sharks.